CSFM93/sheet2nft/README.md

 ### Workflow
-1. Upload your images to a folder in your Google Drive account and allow them to be downloaded by any one with the link
+1. Upload your images to a folder in your Google Drive account and allow them to be downloaded by anyone with the link
 2. Make a copy of the sample Google Sheet provided by Sheet2NFT and fill it with your NFT items data (name, images, description,...).
 In the image field, paste the link of your image stored in Google Drive.
 At the moment we only accept Google Drive links.
 3. Allow anyone with your sheet link to view it and Copy your sheet id
 4. Go back to Sheet2NFT and use your Ethereum account to sign in.
 The authentication process is handled by Moralis and Metamask so your Ethereum account is safe.